Skip to content

 uv run worldforge eval --suite planning --provider mock --format markdown

-uv run worldforge eval --suite generation --provider mock --format json
+uv run worldforge eval --suite physics --provider mock --format json

 uv run worldforge benchmark --provider mock --iterations 5 --format markdown